Trustworthiness as a Dialectic Fulcrum

 The neglect of critical stakeholders in a social system in the guise of the 'efficiency of self-interest' and the rise of greed and lopsided accumulation of power and wealth in the guise of 'market efficiency' naturally result in steep inequality, economic turbulence, and political upheavals weakening the national interest.
 It is quite obvious and inevitable that moralist views have logically given credence to the collectivist and utilitarian argument that power and wealth, if unchecked, would result in the deprivation of even basic rights and public goods, challenging the very existence of most people in society.
 The collectivist or public good argument can sway to the right with some religious ideals and nationalism in combination as the core political ideology, or can swing to the left with nationalism joining hands with the ideals favoring the rights of the majority population.
 Either way, the political bandwagons can be pushed to the extreme, even within the bounds of democracy, disturbing harmony and destabilizing the socio-economic and political order in any society (Putnam, 1993).

 Distrust and moral hazards are further exacerbated by various social and systemic frictions.
-There are two major factors behind frictions frequently generated within any large social organization: one factor is ’information asymmetry'.
-The other major source of friction is the ‘bias’ created by the diversity of interests, social groups, and fashion, fads, and short-term interests.
+One of the two important frictional forces frequently generated within any large social organization is ’information asymmetry'.
+The other major force of friction is the ‘bias’ created by the diversity of interests, social groups, and fashion, fads, and short-term interests.
 Information asymmetry and bias can move the advantages in favor of select individuals or groups, derail the demand and supply equilibrium to a new state, or tilt the balance of forces or bargaining powers among various stakeholders to a new state.
 Globalization is yet another new phenomenon that is further complicating the problems of information asymmetry and bias.

 The objective here is not to take an ideological or political stand for the discourse, but rather to suggest how to reduce information asymmetry and bias in the market system, which skew the advantages, transactions, contracts, wages and returns in favor of some.
 All of us are aware of the popular extant recommendations offered for leveling the playing field: anti-trust monopoly restrictions, minimum wages, labor laws and standards, taxes, social security and public welfare schemes to offset the problems created by inequality, national debt, and aggrandizement.